Qualification Regulations

 7. Candidates who fail to complete all the courses related to any Part in accordance with Regulation 5 shall re-enrol in the remaining unpassed course(s) at the next available offering of the course(s).

-8. Candidates must maintain their eligibility for registration with the Nursing Council of New Zealand in terms of good character and fitness to be a nurse, throughout the duration of their enrolment in the programme.
+8. Candidates must maintain their eligibility to apply for registration with the Nursing Council of New Zealand in terms of the Health Practitioners Competency Assurance Act 2003 regarding good standing and fitness to registration, throughout the duration of their enrolment in the programme.

 Completion requirements